PennLINC/CuBIDS/docs/about.rst

-``CuBIDS`` is designed to facilitate the curation of large, neuroimaging data so that users can infer useful information from descriptive and accurate BIDS labels before running pipelines *en masse*. ``CuBIDS`` accomplishes this by summarizing BIDS data using :ref:`keygroup` and :ref:`paramgroup` categorizations in your data (we'll explain what these are in more detail in the next section).
+``CuBIDS`` is designed to facilitate the curation of large, neuroimaging data so that users can infer useful information from descriptive and accurate BIDS labels before running pipelines *en masse*. ``CuBIDS`` accomplishes this by summarizing BIDS data using :ref:`keygroup`, :ref:`paramgroup`, and :ref:`acquisitiongroup` categorizations in your data (we'll explain what these are in more detail in the next section).

 The image below demonstrates the ``CuBIDS`` workflow that we'll discuss on the next page.